+Looking for Easter ideas to celebrate at home?
 In an average year, Easter is a festive holiday that could include egg hunts, church events, and trips to the Mall to see everyone’s favorite bunny.
-Of course, this year is a little bit different.
-As social distancing is currently an unfortunate necessity, most Easter events have been canceled and families are being encouraged to stay at home.
+Of course, this year is a little bit different yet again.
+As social distancing guidelines continue to be in place, some families may decide to stay at home.

 That doesn’t mean that you have to sacrifice this special holiday.
 There are plenty of fun, creative, and family-friendly things you can do to make your Easter a success without ever leaving your home!